Pen to Paper Writers Series

 February 19 @ 2:00 pm - 3:00 pm

 - This event has passed.

-The Franklin County Public Libraries continues its popular writers’ series entitled, “Pen to Paper” with another interesting program scheduled for Wednesday, March 29 at 2:00 pm at the Carrabelle Branch Library.
-The next session will feature two writers, Sue Cronkite and Sydney Watson, on fiction.
+The Franklin County Public Libraries continues its popular writers’ series entitled, “Pen to Paper” with another interesting program scheduled for Monday, February 19 at 2 pm at the Carrabelle Branch Library.
+This session will feature authors Sydney Watson and Ginnah Howard.